elimuinformatics/incident-response-docs/docs/training/incident_commander.md

 > While we wait for [X], here's an update of our current situation.

-> We are currently in a SEV-1 situation, we believe to be caused by [X].
+> We are currently in a P1 incident situation, we believe to be caused by [X].
 There's an open question to [Y] who will be getting back to us in 2 minutes.
 In the meantime, we have Tweeted out that we are experiencing issues.
 Our next Tweet will be in 10 minutes if the incident is still ongoing at that time.

 > Are there any additional actions or proposals from anyone else at this time?